-Laura Wertsching, Academic Support Coordinator 535-5340
+Laura Wertsching, Academic Support Coordinator (208) 535-5340

 The Tutoring Center is open five days per week.
 Tutors are available to assist students with math or writing.
 The Center offers a comfortable environment where students can meet with tutors, read, use computers, or relax.
 The schedule is posted outside the Center in the John Sessions Mechanical Building 1 (room 135) and on the EITC website.
-The Center can be reached at 535-5490
+The Center can be reached at (208) 535-5490.

 Tutoring and study groups can also be arranged for program subject areas upon request.
-Students needing tutoring help outside what is offered in the tutoring center should contact Laura Wertsching at extension 5490 or visit room 129.
+Students needing tutoring help outside what is offered in the tutoring center should contact Laura Wertsching at extension 5340 or visit room 129.
+Laura also occasionally holds in-class lectures for instructors on campus.
+Selected topics can include paraphrasing, technical writing, paragraph organization and development, and APA formatting, among others.